 The recognised deferred tax assets and liabilities are expected to be recovered or settled principally after more than twelve months from the end of the reporting period.
-The deferred tax assets and liabilities reflected in other comprehensive income relate to fair valuation of land and buildings within property, plant and equipment (Note 13).
+The deferred tax assets and liabilities reflected in other comprehensive income relate to temporary differences attributable to actuarial losses with respect to provision for liabilities and charges for pension obligations (Note 14) and to fair valuation of land and buildings within property, plant and equipment (Note 13) respectively.